I couldn’t take it anymore.

 What’s failure?
 The dictionary defines it as a “lack of success”.
 It may be correct, but it’s incomplete.
 It doesn’t tell you why it happened.

 Why did you fail?
 That’s where the ego jumps in.
 It screams, loud and clear, that it’s all your fault.
 You’re not good enough.
 You know now that’s just a trick it plays to keep you in your comfort zone.
 So, the question remains, “why did you fail this time?”

 Failure gives you the answer.
 The truth is, failure is just feedback.
 It tells you what didn’t work, so you can course correct and go the right way next time.

 How To Reframe Failure Into Feedback

-If you’re brave enough to follow a dream and make a difference in the world, you’ll experience setbacks.
+If you’re brave enough to go for your dreams and make a difference in the world, you’ll experience failure.

 Step 2: Gather Feedback

 Now you know that results are neutral, you can investigate what went wrong.
 I’m using this language on purpose.

 Leaders don’t say “Where did I fail?
 Or what did I do wrong?”
 When you use this language, you’re still making yourself wrong.
 You still don’t have an objective relationship with results, so go back to step 1.

 Leaders say “What didn’t work?”
 They know they simply used the wrong strategy or didn’t implement a strategy correctly or didn’t give it enough time to work.